-For the purposes of this policy, the definition of Family includes people who are related through blood, marriage or de facto partnerships, adoption and fostering relationships, sibling and extended family relationships, the full range of kinship ties in Aboriginal and Torres Strait Islander (ATSI) communities, and lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ) relationships.
+For the purposes of this policy, the definition of Family 3 includes people who are related through blood, marriage or de facto partnerships, adoption and fostering relationships, sibling and extended family relationships, the full range of kinship ties in Aboriginal and Torres Strait Islander (ATSI) communities, and lesbian, gay, bisexual, transgender, intersex or queer (LGBTIQ) relationships.
+People living in the same house may also be in a domestic relationship if their relationship exhibits dynamics which may foster coercive and abusive behaviour.

-A Domestic Violence Order includes various local and interstate domestic violence orders and domestic violence foreign orders made against the Relevant Domestic Violence Offender.
+An Apprehended Domestic Violence Order includes various local and interstate domestic violence orders and domestic violence foreign orders made against the Relevant Domestic Violence Offender.

-A Relevant Domestic Violence Offender is a co-tenant or occupant or former co-tenant or former occupant, or a person with whom the tenant or co-tenant giving a Domestic Violence Termination Notice has, or has had, a domestic relationship.
+An Relevant Domestic Violence Offender is a co-tenant or occupant or former co-tenant or former occupant, or a person with whom the tenant or co-tenant giving a Domestic Violence Termination Notice has, or has had, a domestic relationship.